Schwungus/nutpunch/README.md

 1. Call `NutPunch_Join("lobby-id")` to initiate joining a lobby in the background.
 2. Optionally add metadata to the lobby:
    1. If you join an empty lobby, you will be considered its master.
-A lobby master has the authority from the server to set global metadata for the lobby.
+A lobby master has the authority from the matchmaking server to set lobby-specific metadata.
 This is usually needed to start games with specific parameters or to enforce an expected player count in a lobby.
 If you don't need metadata, you can just skip this entire step.
    2. After calling `NutPunch_Join()`, you can set metadata in the lobby by calling `NutPunch_LobbySet()` as a master.
 You don't have to finish "connecting" and handshaking with NutPuncher before setting metadata.
 A lobby can hold up to 16 fields, each identified by 8-byte strings and holding up to 32 bytes of data.
 Non-masters aren't allowed to set metadata, so calls are no-op for them.
 The actual metadata also won't be updated until the next call to `NutPunch_Update()`, which will be covered later.
    3. Just like `NutPunch_LobbySet()`, you can use `NutPunch_PeerSet()` to set your very own peer-specific metadata such as nickname or skin spritesheet name.
 Use `NutPunch_PeerGet()` with a peer index to query your own or others' peer metadata.
-3. Listen for NutPuncher response:
+3. Listen for events:
-   1. Call `NutPunch_Update()` each frame, regardless of whether you're still joining or already playing with the boys.
+   1. Call `NutPunch_Update()` each frame, regardless of whether you're still joining or already [playing with the boys](https://nonk.dev/blog/battlecry).
 This will also automatically update lobby metadata back and forth.
    2. Check your status by matching the returned value against `NP_Status_*` constants. `NP_Status_Online` is the only one you need to handle explicitly, as you can safely start retrieving metadata and player count with it.
 Optionally, you can also handle `NP_Status_Error` and get clues as to what's wrong by calling `NutPunch_GetLastError()`.
 4. Optionally read metadata from the lobby during `NP_Status_Online` status.
 Use `NutPunch_Get()` to get a pointer to a metadata field, which you can then read from (as long as it's valid and is the exact size that you expect it to be).
 These pointers are volatile, especially when calling `NutPunch_Update()`, so if you need to use the gotten value more than once, cache it somewhere.
 5. If all went well (i.e. you have enough metadata and player count is fulfilled), start your match.